 Diabetes affects 30 million Americans, and some of the most common side effects are foot problems.
 For effective diabetic foot care to prevent and treat foot injuries, visit San Juan Foot and Ankle Center in Montrose and Delta, Colorado.
-Podiatrists and foot surgeons, Christopher O. Cook, DPM, FACFAS, and Kyle Nay, DPM, offer comprehensive and caring diabetic foot treatment.
+Podiatrists and foot surgeon, Christopher O. Cook, DPM, FACFAS, offers comprehensive and caring diabetic foot treatment.
 Call or schedule an appointment online today to get your feet checked.

 Without proper regulation of blood sugar levels, diabetes can cause wounds, open sores, ulcers, and loss of sensation in your feet.
 Excess glucose in your blood causes irritation and inflammation to the blood vessels and nerves in your feet, making you more susceptible to foot injuries.
 These injuries include: